ROCm/hipSOLVER/docs/installation/install.rst

 Install pre-built packages
 ===========================

 Download pre-built packages from :doc:`ROCm's package servers <rocm-install-on-linux:index>`.
-Updates to each release are listed in the ``CHANGELOG.md`` file under the releases tab of the `hipSOLVER github page <https://github.com/ROCm/hipSOLVER>`_.
+Updates to each release are listed in the ``CHANGELOG.md`` file under the releases tab of the `hipSOLVER GitHub page <https://github.com/ROCm/hipSOLVER>`_.

 * ``sudo apt update && sudo apt install hipsolver``